From Dutch aarden

 meaning "abbot, priest", derived via Latin and Greek from an Aramaic word meaning "father".
 This was used either as a nickname or an occupational name for a worker in a priest's house.

 and the diminutive suffix -elli

-), referring to someone who lived in the woods or someone who chopped trees.
+, referring to someone who lived in the woods or worked as a woodcutter.

 Derived from Hungarian alma

-meaning "apple", so it perhaps originally referred to a person who harvested or sold apples.
+meaning "apple", perhaps originally referring to a person who harvested or sold apples.